Paris Commune: Council elections

 In Paris, hostility was growing between the elected republican mayors, including Clemenceau, who believed that they were legitimate leaders of Paris, and the Central Committee of the National Guard.
 On 22 March, the day before the elections, the Central Committee declared that it, not the mayors, was the legitimate government of Paris.
 It declared that Clemenceau was no longer the Mayor of Montmartre, and seized the city hall there, as well as the city halls of the 1st and 2nd arrondissements, which were occupied by more radical national guardsmen.
 "We are caught between two bands of crazy people," Clemenceau complained, "those sitting in Versailles and those in Paris."

 The elections of 26 March elected a Commune council of 92 members, one for every 20,000 residents.
 Ahead of the elections, the Central Committee and the leaders of the International gave out their lists of candidates, mostly belonging to the extreme left.
 The candidates had only a few days to campaign.
 Thiers' government in Versailles urged Parisians to abstain from voting.
 When the voting was finished, 233,000 Parisians had voted, out of 485,000 registered voters, or forty-eight percent.
 In upper-class neighborhoods many abstained from voting: 77 percent of voters in the 7th and 8th arrondissements; 68 percent in the 15th, 66 percent in the 16th, and 62 percent in the 6th and 9th.
 But in the working-class neighborhoods, turnout was high: 76 percent in the 20th arrondissement, 65 percent in the 19th, and 55 to 60 percent in the 10th, 11th, and 12th.

 A few candidates, including Blanqui (who had been arrested when outside Paris, and was in prison in Brittany), won in several arrondissements.
 Other candidates who were elected, including about twenty moderate republicans and five radicals, refused to take their seats.
 In the end, the council had just 60 members.
 Nine of the winners were Blanquists (some of whom were also from the International); twenty-five, including Delescluze and Pyat, classified themselves as "Independent Revolutionaries"; about fifteen were from the International; the rest were from a variety of radical groups.
-One of the best-known candidates, Georges Clemenceau, received only 752 votes.
+One of the best-known candidates, Clemenceau, received only 752 votes.
 The professions represented in the council were 33 workers; five small businessmen; 19 clerks, accountants and other office staff; twelve journalists; and a selection of workers in the liberal arts.
-20 members are Freemasons.
+20 members were Freemasons.
 All were men; women were not allowed to vote.
 The winners were announced on 27 March, and a large ceremony and parade by the National Guard was held the next day in front of the Hôtel de Ville, decorated with red flags.